In-person event: El Prado Hotel, Palo Alto

 In another forward-planning session, we share practical advice on how IR marketing calendars are evolving, how to approach specific investor touch-points, tailoring content for various audiences, operational delivery, and make every meeting matter.

 We’ll discuss the optimal blend of formats for various IR engagements and how to create impactful investor days.
-We’ll also explore top tips to maximize the use of management’s time and manage inbound retail investor questions.
+We’ll also explore top tips to maximize the use of management’s time, fine-tune your elevator pitch to investors and manage inbound retail investor questions.

 Roundtables: Compare company strategies for hybrid meetings and investor messaging